Murder of Harry Collinson: Murder

+The shooting took place at Dryden's rural property on Eliza Lane, Butsfield.
 During negotiations in front of a range of television and newspaper reporters, Dryden shot Collinson in the chest at point blank range.
 As the assembled reporters, council staff and three unarmed police officers—Sgt Colin Campbell, PC Stephen Campbell and PC Ian Kirkup of Durham Constabulary—fled for cover, Dryden climbed over the property's fence and shot Collinson again as he lay in a ditch where he had fallen.
-Dryden then opened fire on the fleeing group, hitting PC Campbell in the thigh and BBC Look North reporter Tony Belmont in the arm.
+Dryden then opened fire on the fleeing group, hitting PC Campbell in the thigh and BBC North East reporter Tony Belmont in the arm.
 Seeing a police vehicle—carrying Superintendent Stan Hegarty and Inspector Geoff Young—approaching, Dryden shot at the vehicle, forcing it to reverse away at speed.
 He then reloaded and walked back to where the demolition vehicles were parked, firing twice into an excavator, twice into a low loader and once into a car.
 Dryden then returned to where Collinson lay and shot him again in the lower face and chest.

 The incident was captured on camera and transmitted on the BBC's regional news programme Look North.
-The footage shows Collinson asking the camera crew to take a shot of Dryden's gun.
+The footage shows Collinson asking the camera crew to get a shot of Dryden's gun.
 The camera pans to Dryden, who fires the gun at Collinson (now off-screen).
-As everyone (including crew) disperses, Dryden shoots and wounds the police officer and the reporter.
-A fuller version of the footage, including a prior visit and the aftermath of the shooting, now forms part of the BBC's filming safety internal training course.
+As everyone (including the television crew) disperses, Dryden shoots and wounds Campbell and Belmont.
+A fuller version of the footage, including a prior visit and the aftermath of the shooting, now forms part of the BBC's internal training course on filming safety.